Shayne Higson finished 7th out of 16 candidates in the by-election

-The Voluntary Euthanasia Party (VEP) will be contesting the vacant seat of Wentworth in the upcoming by-election.
-It will send a strong message to both major parties on an issue that is supported by 85% of Australians.
-That message is to remove the increasing interference of the religious right in Australian politics and to pass assisted dying legislation.
+The Voluntary Euthanasia Party (VEP) contested the vacant seat of Wentworth in the October 20th by-election in order to send a strong message to both major parties on an issue that is supported by 85% of Australians.
+That message was to remove the increasing interference of the religious right in Australian politics and to pass assisted dying legislation.

 It took over four weeks for the overall results for all candidates to be finalised and we are pleased to report that Shayne Higson finished in 7th place out of the 16 candidates who ran, finishing ahead of all the other minor parties who contested the by-election.

 It was always going to be a difficult contest, with the three major parties running as well as three strong independents and ten minor party candidates; however, Shayne is very pleased with the result.
 On first preference votes Shayne actually placed eighth but in the final count that position changed to seventh after the preferences of the eliminated candidates were distributed.